Ninja-Squad/ninja-squad.github.com/_posts/2017-03-16-what-is-new-angular-4.md

 That's quite a big difference!

-Interesting to note that in the [design doc](https://docs.google.com/document/d/195L4WaDSoI_kkW094LlShH6gT3B7K1GZpSBnnLkQR-g/preview), the Angular team compares the perf
-(the execution time of course but also the pressure on the memory) with the baseline implementation (best vanilla JS they could write) and InfernoJS (a really fast React-like implementation).
+Interesting to note that in the [design doc](https://docs.google.com/document/d/195L4WaDSoI_kkW094LlShH6gT3B7K1GZpSBnnLkQR-g/preview), the Angular team compares the performance (the execution time of course but also the pressure on the memory) with the baseline implementation (best vanilla JS they could write) Angular 2.x and InfernoJS (a really fast React-like implementation).
-Angular is still faster on updates than Inferno with the new View Engine, but slower on element creation/destruction.

 # Universal

-A ton of work has also been done on the Universal project that allows you to do server-side rendering.
+A ton of work has also been done on the Universal project which allows you to do server-side rendering.
 The project was mainly maintained by the community until now, but, starting with this release, it's now an official Angular project.

 # Animations

-Animations now have their own package `@angular/platform-browser/animations` (one of the thing you may have to change when you update).
+Animations now have their own package `@angular/platform-browser/animations` (one of the things you may have to change when you update).
 This means the bundle you ship to your users will not include useless code if you don't use animations in your app.

 # Templates